fgaray/telegram-bot/README.md

 TOKEN=YOUR-API-KEY ./los-programadores-bot
 ```

+Remember to put "bot" in your API KEY like "bot123:abcd"

 # New actions

 If you want to add new actions that respond to messages, you can add them in